25 Premium WordPress Plugins You Need to Know About

 Bloom

 Bloom is a lead generation/capture plugin with fully customizable forms to create any type of email opt-in you want.
-It has 6 different display types including popup, fly-in, in-line, below content, widget, and an unlocked form to see the hidden content.
-Bloom also includes lots of triggers such as a time delay, bottom of the post, after scrolling, after commenting, after purchasing, and after inactivity.
+It has 6 display types, including pop-up, fly-in, inline, below content, widget, and an unlocked form to reveal hidden content.
+Bloom also includes many triggers, such as a time delay, the bottom of the post, after scrolling, after commenting, after purchasing, and after inactivity.
 19 email providers are integrated, making them easy to use.
-It comes with over 100 premade designs and you can adjust them further.
+It comes with over 100 premade designs that you can further adjust.
 Select the orientation, borders, image options, colors, and more.
 You can read the conversion and email list statistics at any time.

 Monarch

 Monarch is a social media sharing plugin that links to over 35 social networks.
-You can place sharing buttons in lots of locations including a floating sidebar, above content, below content, on images and videos, as popups, and as fly-ins.
-It has 6 triggers including time delay, the bottom of the post, after commenting, upon scrolling, after purchasing, and after inactivity.
+You can place sharing buttons in many locations, including a floating sidebar, above content, below content, on images and videos, as popups, and as fly-ins.
+It has 6 triggers: time delay, the bottom of the post, after commenting, upon scrolling, upon purchase, and upon inactivity.
 The buttons are fully customizable.
-Adjust the colors, shapes, hover animations, display the shared counts, and choose the orientation. it keeps statistics that you can view at any time.
+Adjust the colors, shapes, hover animations, display the shared counts, and choose the orientation.
+It keeps statistics that you can view at any time.

 Performance Optimization Plugins